Marc Reagan

 Marcum "Marc" Reagan (born c.
 1967) is a Station Training Lead in Mission Operations at NASA's Johnson Space Center in Houston, Texas.
 He leads a team of instructors who together are responsible for developing and executing complex simulations for International Space Station (ISS) assembly and operations.
 Reagan also serves as an ISS "Capcom" from Mission Control, communicating with ISS astronauts in orbit.
 In May 2002, Reagan served as an aquanaut on the NASA Extreme Environment Mission Operations 2 (NEEMO 2) crew.
 He subsequently served as Mission Director for multiple NEEMO missions.

 Early life and education

 Reagan grew up in Hobbs, New Mexico, and has long been fascinated with the exploration of the sea and space.
 As a child he saw one of the early moonwalks on television and knew that he wanted to be part of space exploration some day.

-Reagan has a B.S. degree in aerospace engineering from Texas A&M University, where he graduated summa cum laude in 1989.
-He received an M.S. degree in aerospace engineering sciences, on a NASA Fellowship, at the University of Colorado in 1993.
+Reagan has a Bachelor of Science degree in aerospace engineering from Texas A&M University, where he graduated summa cum laude in 1989.
+He received an Master of Science degree in aerospace engineering sciences, on a NASA Fellowship, at the University of Colorado Boulder in 1993.